roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ![png](README_files/README_45_0.png)

-Notice how the cat body is roughly shaded in the differences plot.
-Also, the most important features are located by the cat's head.
-Also shown is the center of mass calculated from all points in the differences matrix.
-The center of mass could be used to give an approximated location of a class in an image with a single instance of it.
-In cases when many instances are present on the same image, a clustering algorithm could be used to find their places.
+Notice how the cat's body is roughly outlined in the differences plot.
+Also, the most important features are located around the cat's head.
+Also shown is the center of mass calculated from the values and coordinates of all points in the differences matrix.
+The center of mass could be used for extracting an approximated location of a class in an image when a single instance of the class is present.
+For cases in which many class instances are present in the same image a clustering algorithm may be used to find their places.

 # 4. Applications

 The program is now applied to several (i.e., cat and non-cat) [images](https://github.com/roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/tree/master/data/image_samples).
-All the functions above can be found in [deep_explanation.py](https://github.com/roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/blob/master/deep_explanation.py) along side the main() function that runs all the steps.
+All the functions above can be found in [deep_explanation.py](https://github.com/roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/blob/master/deep_explanation.py) alongside the main() function that runs all the steps.

 ```python